kolehiyolo/persn-adulting_101_v2/NEXT.md

-1. Move CSV fetch to App.tsx
+1. Add progress bar to accounts with goals